LLNL/sundials/doc/kinsol/guide/source/Introduction.rst

 `GitHub Issues #409 <https://github.com/LLNL/sundials/issues/409>`_ and
 `#249 <https://github.com/LLNL/sundials/issues/249>`_.

-The ``CMAKE_BUILD_TYPE`` defaults to ``Release`` mode now i.e., SUNDIALS will be built with optimizations enabled by default.
-Previously the build type was unset by default so no optimization or debug flags were set.
+The ``CMAKE_BUILD_TYPE`` defaults to ``RelWithDebInfo`` mode now i.e., SUNDIALS will be built with optimizations and debugging symbols enabled by default.
+Previously the build type was unset by default so no optimization or debugging flags were set.

 Changes in v6.7.0
 -----------------